 For complete information about the 2021 Supplemental Security Income (SSI) and Spousal Impoverishment Standards, see the following chart:

 Penalty Information In New Jersey For Medicaid: Individuals in New Jersey are allowed to keep $2,000 when they apply for Medicaid to pay for long term care costs.
 If applicants own assets in excess of $2,000, they must spend down the amount over $2,000 on care costs before they will be eligible for Medicaid.
 It is important to note, that individuals are not allowed to give gifts of any amount for a period of 5 years (60 months) prior to applying to Medicaid.
 This 5 year period is called the “look-back” period.

-The NJ Division of Medical Assistance and Health Services (DMAHS) has just released Medicaid Communication No. 20-01 which provides new information relevant to applications for Medicaid Long Term Services and Supports (MLTSS) benefits:
+The NJ Division of Medical Assistance and Health Services (DMAHS) released Medicaid Communication No. 21-01 which provides new information relevant to applications for Medicaid Long Term Services and Supports (MLTSS) benefits:

 The average cost of a private room in a nursing home in New Jersey is $12,000, so penalties can become very costly for a family that has not planned appropriately for Medicaid.
 If an individual’s assets are more than $2,000, they should learn about Medicaid Planning strategies.
 If you have multiple assets and are looking to access Medicaid, it may make sense to speak with a Certified Elder Law Attorney in New Jersey.

 Veterans Needs-Based Pension Program

 The Department of Veterans Affairs (VA) needs-based pension program is available to help financially-needy veterans who suffer from non-service-connected disabilities.
 There are three (3) levels of VA pension benefits available: (1) the basic pension, (2) “Housebound” benefits and (3) “Aid and Attendance” benefits.